STARS AND SOIL: CHAPTER THREE

 “The king is far too forgiving of them.
 Their children should watch every one of them hang.”

-The wine now tastes like poison to her, and the cake like ash.
-She had been evaluating the monetary worth of the flatware and the plates.
-Calculating how much it could sell for, how much they paid for them.
+The wine now tastes like poison, and the cake like ash.
+She has been evaluating the monetary worth of the flatware and the plates.
+Calculating how much it can sell for, and how much the count paid for them.
 The figures in her head were based on material goods.

 “Oh, oh.
 No, my lord.
 I haven’t.”
 She blinks and shakes her head.